 A short and hairy humanoid monster who tried to steal Dipper and Mabel's Summerween candy.

-A mysterious mailbox in the middle of the forest that can answer any questions ask.
+A mysterious mailbox in the middle of the forest that can answer any questions asked of it.

-- Driven to Suicide: When Lefy's secret is revealed, the aliens controlling him commit suicide by swallowing capsules that vaporize them instantly.
+- Cyanide Pill: When Lefty's secret is revealed, the aliens controlling him commit suicide by swallowing glowing cubes that vaporize them instantly.